juicedata/juicefs-csi-driver/docs/en/guide/pv.md

 ### Use Service Account

 For managed Kubernetes services such as Amazon EKS, it is recommended to implement IAM roles for service accounts (IRSA) or workload identity federation to authenticate with object storage services, rather than embedding static access keys and secret keys in configuration.

-By default, the `juicefs-mount-sa` service account is assigned to the mount pod.
+By default, the `juicefs-mount-sa` service account is assigned to the Mount Pod.
 To specify a custom service account (e.g., `my-juicefs-sa`), you can:

 - Static provisioning

 Modify the `volumeAttributes` in PV, add `juicefs/mount-service-account` :